Mariana-Tek/engineering-ladder/makers/senior_engineer.md

 [Example Behaviors](/README.md#example-behaviors):
 - Diffused tension between two participants in retro
 - Connected tedious A/B testing project with overall company goals
-- Suggested process improvements in the aftermath of a hotfix, rather than assigning blame
+- Brainstormed process improvements in the aftermath of a hotfix, rather than assigning blame
 - Gave a presentation about Git best practices at Group Code Review
 - Implemented a new bug-tracking process
 - Suggested a new standup format